 Websites that exclusively promote the ketogenic diet as a healthy way of eating also warn against the potentially hazardous health concerns that can arise from the diet.
 These risks include high cholesterol, osteoporosis, and kidney problems.

-NEGATIVES OF THE KETOGENIC DIET
+4 DANGERS OF THE KETOGENIC DIET

 Yes, the studies on the ketogenic diet show that the diet can benefit you especially if your goal is weight loss.
 But, other studies on the ketogenic diet provide evidence on the dangers of this diet.
 Moreover, more research needs to be done on both sides of the argument about the long-term effects.